Duration/Start: Levels 1-5/Variable

 An apprentice plumber plans, installs, maintains, inspects and repairs plumbing systems, fixtures, equipment and controls in residential and commercial buildings.

-Trades Apprenticeship training takes place at the Len Evans Centre for Trades and Technology at ACC's North Hill Campus.
+Trades Apprenticeship training takes place at the Len Evans Centre for Trades and Technology at Assiniboine's North Hill Campus.
 Completed in 2010, this 130,000 square foot facility features innovative shops, laboratories and classrooms.

 If you like variety in your work, are able to pay close attention to detail and are interested in working in a highly specialized trade, consider becoming a plumber.
 You should be mechanically inclined and be willing to continually update your skills since new technologies are always being introduced into the trade.
 In addition to having good manual dexterity, the ability to translate blueprints and sketches into finished installations is critical.